FAQ

 Only properly licensed service animals are permitted on the farm.
 For the comfort and safety of our guests, employees, and plants, we ask that you leave your pets at home.
 Except for properly licensed service animals, dogs are not permitted on our farm.
 We hope you have a wonderful visit and apologize for any inconvenience this may cause.

-Our farm is open to the public during our operational hours.
-Starting May 12, 2023, through late October from 10am – 5pm seven days a week, except July 4th, visitors are welcome to experience the lavender at our farm free of charge.
+Our farm is open to the public during our Summer Season operational hours.
+Mid-May, through late-October from 10am – 5pm seven days a week, except July 4th, visitors are welcome to experience the lavender at our farm free of charge.
 Explore our property including walking trails, labyrinth, gardens, events barn, and boutique free of charge.
 Tickets are not required for these activities.
 Please visit our events calendar for ticketed classes, workshops and events offered at our farm all season long!

 Drones are ONLY Permitted for properly licensed operators with a scheduled, paid session.
 Please see our Photography Policy for more information.